 We know that learning to live with an incurable, progressive illness goes beyond the treatment of the physical and practical.
 We know that people are likely to feel many different emotions throughout an illness: from fear and anger to anxiety and guilt.
 The feelings can be overwhelming at times for both patients and their families and friends.
 Our holistic approach provides support and guidance for emotional and spiritual wellbeing alongside the clinical care.

-Patients don’t need to come and stay at the Hospice in order to access our services.
-Community Nurse Specialist or a Hospice At Home nurse can visit a patient at home.
-Sometimes, patients may spend time at our Day Hospices or at an outpatient clinic.
-At times patients may need the round-the-clock care and support provided by our in-Patient Unit.
+Patients don’t need to come and stay at the hospice in order to access our services.
+Community Nurse Specialists or a Hospice At Home nurse can visit a patient at home.
+Sometimes, patients may spend time at our Wellbeing Centre or at an outpatient clinic.
+At times patients may need the round-the-clock care and support provided by our In-Patient Unit.

 Our staff and volunteers provide a respectful space where patients can chat and laugh, make friends, and ask questions.
 We understand sadness and listen to fears.